-Understanding the cyber crime of Online Scams in India and the legal actions that can be taken under Indian laws
+Understanding the cyber crime of Online Scams and online frauds in India and the legal actions that can be taken under Indian laws

 Meaning of Online Scam

-Scam or Online scams can be understood as an illegal plan for making money, especially one that involves deceiving, defrauding and tricking people.
+Online scams or internet frauds in India can be understood as an illegal plan for making money, especially one that involves deceiving, defrauding and tricking people.
 It is a term used to define any fraudulent business practice or scheme performed by an individual or company so as to obtain money or something valuable illegally.
-In recent times, the most numbers of scams taking place are internet scams.
+In recent times, the most numbers of scams taking place are internet scams particularly online frauds in Banking.
 Especially during Covid-19, when almost all activities are taking place online, these scams are increasing with each passing day.

-Some examples of Online scams taking place are as follows:
+Some internet fraud examples taking place are as follows:

 - Donation scams/Fake charities– Some people often claim that they need financial assistance for some medical reasons or even for basic necessities, many of these claims can be real but this has also become a way of scamming people by creating fake accounts on donation sites to collect money.
 Scammers impersonate genuine charity organizations and ask for donations.